 LTV: Life-Time Value

-The LTV of a customer is how much they will pay a company over the entire duration of their contract.
+A customer’s LTV is the amount they will pay a company over the entire duration of their contract.

 ACV: Average Contract Value OR Annual Contract Value